AnkurSheel/bookland/Bookland/input/posts/2021/2021-05-19-building-a-storybrand/index.md

 ## Other Quotes

-> If nothing can be gained or lost, no one cares.
+> If nothing can be gained or lost, no one cares

 > There’s a reason most marketing collateral doesn’t work.
 Their marketing is too complicated.
-The brain doesn’t know how to process the information.
+The brain doesn’t know how to process the information
 >
-> ""Mike McHargue
+> ""Mike McHargue""

 > Pretty websites don’t sell things.
-Words sell things.
+Words sell things

 > Brands that position themselves as heroes unknowingly compete with their potential customers